List of The Young and the Restless characters introduced in the 2000s: Jeffrey Bardwell

 Their divorce left Gloria penniless, forcing her to work at Crimson Lights coffeehouse.
 She decided to get back at Jeffrey and Jill by pouring hot sauce into their coffees, not realizing Jeffrey was in fact highly allergic to such which sent him to the hospital.
 Jeffrey nearly died from the incident, and as an act of revenge Jill told Gloria he had died.
 Jeffrey was really recuperating at the Chancellor estate, where he wrote a note to Gloria which he tore up.
 When Gloria discovered Jeffrey was alive, she went to the estate to apologize, where Jill spoke about her scheming history, leading Gloria to believe Jeffrey told her about the face cream incident.
 Gloria felt betrayed by Jeffrey and decided to cut him out of her life, while at the same time Katherine Chancellor discovered the torn up note he wrote to her.
 Realizing he loved Gloria, she found him in the arms of Alistair.
-Eventually, Jeffrey confessed his love for her and they made love, but she discovered his passport with a stamp from the Cayman Islands, accusing him of stealing her missing diamonds.
+Eventually, Jeffrey confessed his love for her and they had sex, but she discovered his passport with a stamp from the Cayman Islands, accusing him of stealing her missing diamonds.
 Jeffrey ended things with Gloria and returned to Jill.
 However, despite returning to Jill's arms, he confessed his affair with Gloria and thus their relationship ended.
 Jeffrey begged Gloria for a second chance, and they married for a second time in Vegas.
 He also confessed to taking the missing diamonds which was met with forgiveness from Gloria.

 Jeffrey and Gloria then wanted to acquire all the shares in Jabot, enlisting the help of Gloria's son Michael Baldwin to set up a dummy corporation.
 He agreed to do so if Jeffrey gave him the face cream, which he believed Kyon took by mistake.
 Jeffrey went to Korea to find Kyon and the face cream, returned to reveal he was unsuccessful but in reality he had it in his briefcase.
 Soon after, Gloria's ex-husband and Michael's father River Baldwin came to town, making Jeffrey jealous.
 River was a longtime fugitive, so Jeffrey reported him to the police for Gloria's safety.
 She ended up helping River with his daughter Eden Baldwin, causing Jeffrey to leave her.
 However, he returned weeks later and they reunited, but Jeffrey told Gloria that he indeed has the face cream with a written letter he will send to the police to report her if she ever crosses him again.
 He then found a photo of Gloria and River which he tore up, and told her that their marriage was now nothing more but a business arrangement.
 Gloria told Jeffrey she loved him and only him, which Jeffrey chose not to believe, and they divorced again.